LFDT-Lockness/round-based/README.md

 ## Networking

 In order to run an MPC protocol, transport layer needs to be defined.
-All you have to do is to implement `Delivery` trait which is basically a stream and a sink for receiving and sending messages.
+All you have to do is to provide a channel which implements a stream and a sink for receiving and sending messages.

 Message delivery should meet certain criterias that differ from protocol to protocol (refer to the documentation of the protocol you're using), but usually they are: